eoscostarica/guide.eoscostarica.io/docs/eos-learn/consensus-mechanism.md

 New blocks are considered reversible until they have been validated by 2/3 +1 of the active producers.
 This way if a producer node inserts an invalid block, the following nodes will reject it and the block will not be included unless 2/3 +1 of the producers group approve it.

->Example: A network of 21 active producers requires validation of 15 nodes (2/3 +1), which takes on average 90 seconds to obtain irreversibility of a new block.
+> **Example:** A network of 21 active producers requires validation of 15 nodes (2/3 +1), which takes on average 90 seconds to obtain irreversibility of a new block

 ### Node Fault Tolerance